In this article

 - Personal care support

 - AAC assessments and therapy

 - School inclusion programs

 How to apply for NDIS funding

-The Autism SA My Pathways Team provides guidance for individuals with autism and their families on applying for NDIS funding.
+The Autism SA My Pathways Team provides guidance for autistic individuals and their families on applying for NDIS funding.

-Our Pathways Consultants can assist and guide individuals with autism and their families through the process of applying to become NDIS participants (we also work with people without autism).
+Our Pathways Consultants can assist and guide individuals on the autism spectrum and their families through the process of applying to become NDIS participants (we also work with people without autism).

 In addition, once an NDIS Plan has been accepted and approved, Pathways Consultants can provide advice and guidance to help individuals choose therapies, interventions, programs and other services that will provide appropriate levels of support to meet their specific needs.